mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 :ref:`algm-Stitch1DMany` does the work to stitch multiple runs together, which is quite a complicated operation.

-:ref:`algm-ConvertToReflectometryQ`: similar to :ref:`algm-ReflectometryReductionOneAuto`, but it doesn’t normalize by monitors, transmission run, etc (in fact, scientists typically run :ref:`algm-ReflectometryReductionOneAuto` prior to running this algorithm, so that they obtain the normalized intensity).
+:ref:`algm-ConvertToReflectometryQ`: This algorithm is generally used to examine off-specular scattering.
 The input is a workspace in wavelength, and the output is a :math:`QxQz` map (or :math:`KiKf` or :math:`PiPf`).
-Therefore, the difference to :ref:`algm-ReflectometryReductionOne` is that the latter outputs the modulus of :math:`Q`, whereas this algorithm produces different components of :math:`Q`.
+It doesn't normalize by monitors, transmission run, etc (in fact, scientists typically run :ref:`algm-ReflectometryReductionOneAuto` prior to running this algorithm, so that they obtain the normalized intensity).

 Interface
 ---------